-This course is designed to accustom the students with the conceptual and equipped parameters of banking law.
+Objectives: This course is designed to accustom the students with the conceptual and equipped parameters of banking law.
 It also helps in understanding the judicial interpretation, new and emerging dimensions of the banking system.
 This course also gives an insight knowledge of Negotiable Instrument Act.
 The subject provides the basic knowledge of general principles of social control of banking institutions.

-Nature and Development of Banking System in India: Different kinds of Banks and their functions, Multi-functional Banks - growth and legal issues.
-Nationalization of Banks in India - the policy issue.
-Relationship of Banker and Customer, Definition of Banker and Customer, Salient features of inter-relationship between Banker and Customer.
-Special classes of customers, nature and type of accounts, banking business and bankers lien.

-Social Control of Banking Institutions.
-Banking Regulation Act, 1949.
-Definitions, Business of Banking Companies, Control by Government and its agencies- control over management, accounts and audit, Inspection, credit control, Power of Reserve Bank to give directions, Suspension of banking business, Winding up of business companies.
-Lending by banks and Banking securities, Principles of sound lending, Lending to poor masses - reasons for neglect, repayment of loans, default and recovery and enforcing legal action vis-à-vis Banking Securities.

-Reserve Bank of India Act, 1934 - purpose and scope, Organizational structure of Reserve Bank of India, Powers and functions of Reserve Bank of India- regulation of monitoring mechanism of the economy, Monopoly of currency issue, Currency chests, Exchange controls, Credit control, Bank rate policy formulation, Collection and furnishing of credit information, Non-banking institutions receiving deposits.
-Bank Frauds - Definition.
-Classification of Fraudsand actions required by Banks, Fraud prone areas in different accounts and preventive measures thereof.
+UNIT-I Introduction Lectures-09 Nature and Development of Banking System in India: Different kinds of Banks and their functions, Multi-functional Banks-growth and legal issues.
+Nationalization of Banks in India- the policy issue.
+Relationship of Banker and Customer: Definition of Banker and Customer, Salient features of inter-relationship between Banker and Customer.
+Special classes of customers and nature and type of accounts: Special classes of customers, nature and type of accounts, banking business and bankers lien.
+UNIT-II Social Control of Banking Institutions.
+Banking Regulation Act, Lectures-08 1949.
+Definitions, Business of Banking Companies, control by Government and its agencies- control over management, accounts and audit, inspection, credit control, power of Reserve Bank to give directions, suspension of business, winding up of business companies.
+Lending by banks and Banking securities: Principles of sound lending, Lending to poor masses-reasons for neglect, repayment of loans, default and recovery and enforcing legal action vis-à-vis Banking Securities.
+UNIT-III Reserve Bank of India Act,1934-purpose and scope, Lectures-08 organizational structure of Reserve Bank of India, Powers and functions of Reserve Bank of India- regulation of monitoring mechanism of the economy, monopoly of currency issue, currency chests, exchange controls, credit control, bank rate policy formulation, collection and furnishing of credit information, non-banking institutions receiving deposits.
+Bank Frauds - Definition Classification of Frauds and actions required by Banks, Fraud prone areas in different accounts and preventive measures thereof.
 Recent trends of banking system in India.
-The birth of new technology, Information Technology and its effect, automation and legal aspects, Automatic teller machine and use of internet, Smart cards, Credit card and use of expert system.
+The birth of new technology, Information Technology and its effect, automation and legal aspects, Automatic teller machine and use of internet, smart cards, credit card and use of expert system.
 Reforms in Indian Banking Law.

-Negotiable Instruments Act - Definition, kind of negotiable instruments, Holder and holder in due course, Bank drafts, Endorsement, Kinds of endorsement and its effect, Presentment of negotiable instrument and payment, Consequences of non-presentment, Payment and crossing of cheque, dishonor of cheque by the Bank of insufficiency of funds and criminal liability of drawer.
+UNIT-IV Negotiable Instruments Act - Definition, kind of negotiable instruments, holder and holder in due course, bank drafts, endorsement, kinds of endorsement and its effect, presentment ofnegotiableinstrumentandpayment, consequences of non-presentment, paymentand crossing of cheque, dishonor of cheque by the Bank of insufficiency of funds and criminal liability of drawer.
 Consumer protection vis-à-vis banking as service.

-Note:- The Question Paper will have four units.
-The Examiner is required to set eight questions with two questions from each unit.
-The candidate shall be required to attempt four questions selecting one question from each unit.
-Each question carries 15 marks.
+Lectures-08